Proctoring Program Continues to Provide Employment Opportunities for Wounded Veterans

 Of the 160 WWP veterans registered in IADC's system, nearly half are steadily employed as proctors.
 United States Marine Corps veteran Alfonso Pacheco is one of them.

-"I learned about this program through Wounded Warrior Project's career counseling program," said Alfonso.
+"I learned about this program through Wounded Warrior Project's veteran career counseling program," said Alfonso.
 "I saw it as an opportunity to enter into an industry that I was interested in."

 In early 2015, IADC and Lloyd's Register reached out to WWP's career counseling program while developing WellSharp – IADC's training and assessment program.
 The program requires the use of a proctor to monitor test takers, which is a great fit for wounded veterans looking for a flexible work schedule.